When my son was 5, he started playing baseball. Ok, so it was T-ball, but it was still baseball to him.

 Are you using Google Drive for file storage?
 Using Google for data processing and sharing for your business?
 What about Microsoft Outlook?
 Something like Outlook 365?

 Believe it or not, these services are not 100% compliant with many regulations.
 You can become compliant.
-Go ahead and review compliance issues for Outlook 365 and Google Drive compliance issues by following those links.
+Go ahead and review compliance issues for Outlook 365.

 One issue that is distressing to many businesses, is that Google services do not have a proper audit trail.
 This makes them non-compliant with HIPAA needs.